Faith Groups May Be the Key to Stronger Communities

 The relationship between childhood experiences and adult community involvement varies significantly across different countries, suggesting that cultural and societal context plays a crucial role.

-Adults who attended religious services at least weekly as children were 3.19 times more likely to continue attending weekly as adults, compared to those who never attended as children.
+Those who attended religious services weekly in childhood were 3.19 times more likely to continue as adults.

 What if going to a church, mosque, or temple was one of the best ways to get people involved in book clubs and sports teams?